Reconstruction of the dark energy scalar field potential by Gaussian process: Reconstruction of the dark energy scalar field potential

 \subsection{Simulation}

-To quantify the influence of the reconstructed V(z) results based on the number of H(z) data points, we simulate additional H(z) data points using the available H(z) datasets in Table \ref{tab:table1} and \ref{tab:table2}.
+To quantify the influence of the reconstructed $V(z)$ results based on the number of $H(z)$ data points, we simulate additional $H(z)$ data points using the available $H(z)$ datasets in Table \ref{tab:table1} and \ref{tab:table2}.
 The simulation is based on the principle of generating $H_{sim}(z)$ data points that are similar to the available datasets.
 The simulation of $H_{sim}(z)$ consists of two main steps.
-In the first step, we simulate $H_{m}(z)$, which represents the mean value of the simulated Hubble parameter $H_{sim}(z)$ at different redshifts z.
+In the first step, we simulate $H_{m}(z)$, which represents the mean value of the simulated Hubble parameter $H_{sim}(z)$ at different redshifts $z$.
 In the second step, we generate the uncertainty of the Hubble parameter, $\sigma_{H}(z)$.
 The $H_{sim}(z)$ at redshift $z_{sim}$ is

-To quantify the improvement of the V(z) result by increasing the number of H(z) data points, we double the number of H(z) data points, which required simulating 32 CC and 20 BAO data points similar to the datasets compiled in Table \ref{tab:table1} and \ref{tab:table2}.
+To quantify the improvement of the $V(z)$ result by increasing the number of $H(z)$ data points, we double the number of $H(z)$ data points, which required simulating 32 CC and 20 BAO data points similar to the datasets compiled in Table \ref{tab:table1} and \ref{tab:table2}.
 In this paper, we simulate redshift $z_{sim}$ with the same density distribution as the observational datasets.
 This approach is more reasonable than a uniform distribution, considering the current technology and available datasets.

 In the first step, we reconstruct the distribution of $H_m(z_{sim})$ using the Gaussian Process with the observational datasets.
-The Gaussian Process reconstructs the distribution of H(z), and we generate $H_m(z_{sim})$ using the Gaussian distribution $N(\sigma(z_{sim}),\epsilon(z_{sim}))$. $\sigma(z_{sim})$ is the mean of the distribution represented by the black points in the blue line in the left panel of Fig. \ref{fig:gaussian simulated h}, and $\epsilon(z_{sim})$ is shown in the left panel of Fig. \ref{fig:gaussian simulated h} with error bars within the 95$\%$ confidence interval.
+The Gaussian Process reconstructs the distribution of $H(z)$, and we generate $H_m(z_{sim})$ using the Gaussian distribution $N(\sigma(z_{sim}),\epsilon(z_{sim}))$. $\sigma(z_{sim})$ is the mean of the distribution represented by the black points in the blue line in the left panel of Fig. \ref{fig:gaussian simulated h}, and $\epsilon(z_{sim})$ is shown in the left panel of Fig. \ref{fig:gaussian simulated h} with error bars within the 95$\%$ confidence interval.
 We select $\epsilon(z_{sim})$ within this interval.
 The simulated $H_m(z_{sim})$ is shown in the right panel of Fig. \ref{fig:gaussian simulated h}.